CC-KEH/Computer-Science-Notes/Computer Science/Artificial Intelligence/Optimization Algorithms/Gradient Descent.md

 - The gradient of a function is a vector that points in the direction of the steepest descent.
 - The gradient descent algorithm can be used to find the minimum of any function, but it is most commonly used in machine learning to train models.

-## How Gradient Descent Works in AI

-- In machine learning, the function that we are trying to minimize is called the cost function.
-- The cost function measures how well the model is performing.
-- The goal of gradient descent is to find the values of the model's parameters that minimize the cost function.
-- The parameters of the model are the weights and biases of the network.
-- The gradient descent algorithm starts by randomly initializing the parameters of the model.
-- Then, it calculates the gradient of the cost function with respect to the parameters.
-- The gradient points in the direction of the steepest descent.
-- The algorithm then updates the parameters in the direction of the gradient.
-- This process is repeated until the cost function reaches a minimum.

 ### Advantages and Disadvantages of Gradient Descent